 See OEIS here

 The smallest Lychrel number is 196.
-However, this is a guess, no one has yet been able to prove that it never forms a palindrome, despite millions of iterations tested.
+However, this is a guess, as it has not yet been proven that it never forms a palindrome, despite millions of iterations tested.

 All numbers before 196 form a palindrome in a few dozen iterations, but it is possible that one day someone will prove that 196 is not a Lychrel number (in which case, probably after billions of iterations).